Benjamin Disraeli: Final months, death, and memorials

-Disraeli has a memorial in Westminster Abbey.
-This monument was erected by the nation on the motion of Gladstone in his memorial speech on Disraeli in the House of Commons.
+Disraeli has a memorial in Westminster Abbey, erected by the nation on the motion of Gladstone in his memorial speech on Disraeli in the House of Commons.
 Gladstone had absented himself from the funeral, with his plea of the press of public business met with public mockery.
-His speech was widely anticipated, if only because his dislike for Disraeli was well known, and caused the Prime Minister much worry.
-In the event, the speech was a model of its kind, in which he avoided comment on Disraeli's politics, while praising his personal qualities.
+His speech was widely anticipated, if only because his dislike for Disraeli was well known.
+In the event, the speech was a model of its kind, in which he avoided comment on Disraeli's politics while praising his personal qualities.

 Legacy

 Disraeli's literary and political career interacted over his lifetime and fascinated Victorian Britain, making him "one of the most eminent figures in Victorian public life", and occasioned a large output of commentary.
 Critic Shane Leslie noted three decades after his death that "Disraeli's career was a romance such as no Eastern vizier or Western plutocrat could tell.
 He began as a pioneer in dress and an aesthete of words ...
 Disraeli actually made his novels come true."